Wanya Morris

-Wanyá Jermaine Morris (/ˈwɑːnjeɪ/ WAHN-yay) (born July 29, 1973) is an American singer, best known as a member of the R&B group Boyz II Men.
-He competed on the twenty-second season of Dancing with the Stars.
+Wanyá "Squirt" Morris (/ˈwɑːnjeɪ/ WAHN-yay) (born July 29, 1973) is an American singer, best known as a member of the R&B group Boyz II Men.

+Morris attended William Levering Elementary School in Roxborough, Philadelphia, and the Philadelphia High School for the Creative and Performing Arts (CAPA).

+Among other television appearances, he competed during the twenty-second season of Dancing with the Stars.

+Early life

+Wanyá Jermaine Morris was born on July 29, 1973.

 Boyz II Men

 In 1987, Morris, who sang in the school's choir along with the members of Boyz II Men (then called Unique Attraction), joined the group and became a permanent member as a freshman.
 After signing to Motown in 1991, they released their debut album, Cooleyhighharmony.
 Boyz II Men would quickly start to climb music charts with songs such as "I'll Make Love to You" (1994) and "Water Runs Dry" (1995).
 In 1996, the group released the single "One Sweet Day" with Mariah Carey.

+Shortly after the success of "I'll Make Love to You", Morris appeared in the group Black Men United, performing with Boyz II Men for the single "U Will Know" (1994).
+The song was originally featured on the Jason's Lyric soundtrack, written by future neo soul musician D'Angelo and produced by Brian McKnight.

 Boyz II Men are best known for their vocal harmonies.
 Morris sings tenor vocals in the group.
-After the success of "I'll Make Love to You", the same year, Morris appeared in the group Black Men United, performing with Boyz II Men for the single "U Will Know", which originally featured on the Jason's Lyric soundtrack written by future neo soul musician D'Angelo and produced by Brian McKnight.

-Morris still tours with Boyz II Men as of 2025.
+He still tours with Boyz II Men as of 2025.

-Television and film appearances
+Television and film

 Morris was announced as one of the celebrities who would compete on season 22 of Dancing with the Stars on March 8, 2016.
 He was partnered with professional dancer Lindsay Arnold.
 Morris and Arnold made it to the semifinals of the show, but were then eliminated and finished the competition in fourth place overall, despite having the highest accumulative average at the time of their elimination.

 Additional television and film appearances include: the music documentary film Happy on the Ground (2013), The Odd Couple (2016), Whose Line is it Anyway?
-(2017), Hollywood Darlings (2017), To Tell the Truth (2017), Long Shot (2019) and Celebrity Wheel of Fortune (2021).
+(2017), Hollywood Darlings (2017), To Tell the Truth (2017), Long Shot (2019) and Celebrity Wheel of Fortune (2021), among others.

 Morris appeared in the Christmas special, A Very Boy Band Holiday, in December 2021.
-He also performed during I Can See Your Voice in March 2022.
+In March 2022, he performed during I Can See Your Voice.

 In September 2024, Morris appeared on an episode of Pawn Stars, in which he was asked to authenticate a vinyl copy of Cooleyhighharmony that was signed by the band, as well as a sheepskin jacket that was worn by Michael McCary on the album's cover.